salrashid123/gcegrpc/gke_ingress_lb/README.md

 as the gRPC service).
  - [GKE Ingress HealthChecks]https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#health_checks)

 What this implies is you cannot use the same gRPC listener port within your deployment as-is.
-You must implement a mux handler that processes both oridnary http2 requests for healthchecks and the gRPC service itself.
+You must implement a mux handler or proxy that processes both oridnary http2 requests for healthchecks and the gRPC service itself.

 For example, `/` endpoint is handled by your application as a healthcheck that can return `200 OK` back to GCE's healtcheck.